gauriket/gauriket/README.md

 ## Hi there, I'm Gauri (Also known as meow meow)
 # 💫 About Me:
-🔭 I’m currently working on Metagenomics related research<br>
+🔭 Working on Metagenomics related research for Google Summer of Code @Alaska<br>
 🌱 I’m currently learning a lot of things honestly.
 If I start listing them it'll be too much.